valentine-samoylov/webpack-react-tailwind-bp/README.md

 ## Features

+- Uses the Yarn 3.xx package manager with PnP mode
-- Support of React library
+- Supports React library
-- React Refresh (**Dev mode**)
+- React Refresh (HMR) (**Dev mode**)
+- Supports styling with
-- Tailwind CSS support
+  - Tailwind CSS
-- SASS/SCSS preprocessor support
+  - SASS/SCSS preprocessor
   - PostCSS preprocessor
     - Autoprefixer
 - Babel transpiller
 - Source-maps for CSS and JS files (**Dev mode**)
 - Minification of HTML/CSS/JS files (**Prod mode**)
 - Optimization of images with Squoosh (**Prod mode**)
   - Images can be converted to WEBP format (**Prod mode**)
-- SVGR converts SVG into React components and inserts them as inline SVG into HTML.
+- SVGR converts SVG into React components and inserts them as inline SVG into HTML
-- ESlint and Stylelint
+- ESlint
 - Prettier
+- Webpack Bundle Analyzer (**Prod mode**)
+  - An HTML report file will be created in the **reports** folder

 ## Scripts